jonnyweatherly/aajonusnet/md/QNA/Q&A Of January 2, 2011.md

 A: If you put hot water bottles at your neck at night and cover, you know, like this area with a towel, so you can still breathe through your nose, you know, you'll cause yourself to perspire it out through the skin quicker without causing it to go out the throat.
 Because right now it's not getting out through the skin very easily.
 It needs to melt down so it goes out of your tongue and your throat.

-Q: How do you put [unintelligible]?
+Q: How do you put those hot water bottles around you?

 A: Hang on, just put them on the side and then you keep the heat in with a towel or a shawl or something like that.